IBM/banking-risk-mitigation-nlu-studio/README.md

 Suppose, there is an investor who wants advice on which customer to invest in or even to understand an existing client’s situation.
 This application provides real-time trending information pertaining to an organization, from popular news sites, extracts the clients affected by it with the help of [Watson Natural Language Understanding](https://console.bluemix.net/catalog/services/natural-language-understanding).
 This is achieved with the help of the following code pattern:
 * [Augmented Classification of text with Watson Natural Language Understanding and IBM Data Science experience](https://developer.ibm.com/code/patterns/extend-watson-text-classification)

-This information extracted is in compliance with the most important events impacting any organization.
+The information extracted is in compliance with the most important events impacting any organization.
 The events demonstrated are-
 * Management Change
 * Management Default